elceef/subzuf/README.md

 subzuf
 ======

-*subzuf* is a subdomain brute-force fuzzer coupled with an immensly simple but effective DNS reponse-guided algorithm.
+*subzuf* is a smart subdomain fuzzer coupled with an immensly simple but effective DNS reponse-guided algorithm.
 It utilizes a provided set of input data, like a tailored wordlist or historical DNS/TLS records, to accurately synthesize more corresponding domain names and expand them even further in a